Connor Tingley

-Connor Tingley (born October 7, 1993) is a US artist, living and working in Los Angeles, California.
+Connor Tingley (born October 7, 1993) is an American artist, living and working in Los Angeles, California.

 Family

-Connor Tingley was born in Torrance, CA on October 7, 1993.
+Connor Tingley was born in Torrance, California, on October 7, 1993.
 He has a twin brother, Austin, who also lives and works in Los Angeles.

 Early inspiration

 Animation and character design was an early interest—one that was inspired by Pixar films.
 Tingley's growing skills and varied attention eventually led to the search for a mentor, and Tingley began an eight-year apprenticeship with illustrator and designer, Professor Sheldon Borenstein.
 Here, Tingley studied Florentine painting, anatomy, life drawing and Chiaroscuro lighting from age 10.
-Tingley spent his time observing, drawing, and studying a period of “fundamental growth” that helped him to understand the construction of figures and nature.
+Tingley spent his time observing, drawing, and studying a period of "fundamental growth" that helped him to understand the construction of figures and nature.

 Education

 Following a lengthy mentorship, Tingley worked in toy design at Jakks Pacific and went on to ArtCenter College of Design in Pasadena, to study illustration with the intention to work at Pixar Animation Studios.
 Simultaneously, he was part of a creative collective with high school peers, designing a range of media assets for musicians and companies, and extensively travelling.
 Ultimately, he chose to leave ArtCenter and pursue a wide range of opportunities, which immediately involved touring, designing album covers, and providing creative direction for artists.